dissonances/LEPHUCR/README.md

 To get a local copy up and running, follow these steps.

+# Using Docker container in a LaTeX project

+## TODO: Paste to Obsidian from Telegraph

+### Online (Overleaf)
+Follow this tutorial to get started with Overleaf: https://www.overleaf.com/learn/how-to/Using_Git_and_GitHub

+### Local (Docker)
+The current Docker Setup is done inspired by this article: https://towardsdatascience.com/three-ways-to-create-dockernized-latex-environment-2534163ee0c4

+### GitHub Actions

 ### Docker Installation

 In order to run this project you need: